 There are a few similarities between Jaws and Orca but not that many.
-You can see a few scenes that has more or less be borrowed from Jaws.
+You can see a few scenes that have more or less been borrowed from Jaws.
 But they are also as different as different can be.
-In the case of Jaws, the moste copied creature Feature in the world, we have a shark attacking the small island of Amity.
-We have what has been kind of calling card for these movies – the mayor denying that there’s a problem.
+In the case of Jaws, the most copied creature Feature in the world, we have a shark attacking the small island of Amity.
+We have what has been a kind of calling card for these movies – the mayor denying that there’s a problem.
 Hence sending people to the shore to meet their deaths.

-We also have this scientist (Charlotte Rampling) that tries to convince him otherwise.
-She’s the expert, she tells him about the Orca and explains all kind of things about it.
+We also have this scientist (Charlotte Rampling) who tries to convince him otherwise.
+She’s the expert, she tells him about the Orca and explains all kinds of things about it.
 How vindictive it is for instance.
 That’s the key element for this movie.
 If the Killer Whale wasn’t vindictive, we wouldn’t have a movie at all.

 Anyway.
-He takes his ship and go out to sea.
+He takes his ship and goes out to sea.
 The capture of the killer whale doesn’t go well and accidentally the female whale and the pup gets killed.
 Since Killer whales as monogamous and stay with the same partner all their lives the male starts his revenge.
-What follows is kind of Moby Dick story, just the opposite.
-It isn’t captain Ahab seeking revenge on the whale, it’s the whale seeking revenge on the fisherman.
-In both cases the life of the captain is ruined though.
+What follows is a kind of Moby Dick story, just the opposite.
+It isn’t Captain Ahab seeking revenge on the whale, it’s the whale seeking revenge on the fisherman.
+In both cases, the life of the captain is ruined though.
 They are both consumed by the whale. metaphorically speaking.
 Captain Ahab gets blinded by his hate and the captain in this movie gets consumed by his conscious.

-Orca might not be scary in that sence of the world.
-But it’s a well made movie and it’s serious.
+Orca might not be scary in that sense of the word.
+But it’s a well-made movie and it’s serious.
 There are no CGI and the creatures look fine all of the time.
-The acting is very good and it’s more like a drama than a horror flick. it’s definitely not a comedy as most resent creature features!
+The acting is very good and it’s more like a drama than a horror flick. it’s definitely not a comedy as most recent creature features!